Ligerlilly/music_finder/README.md

 ##	Contributors:
 * Jason
 * Lane

+## Description
+User can create bands and venues then add venues to a band

 ##	Setup

 * Download the Repo
 * `cd` into the Directory
+* in another terminal window run postgres
+* run rake db:create
+* run rake db:migrate
 * `ruby app.rb` to start the server
 * `rspec` to test